 How is Hemangioblastoma Diagnosed?

-Your doctor at Southwest Scoliosis and Spine Institute will interview you to learn your symptoms and medical background.
+Your doctor at the Southwest Scoliosis and Spine Institute will interview you to learn your symptoms and medical background.
 Then your doctor will want to obtain imaging scans to identify any potential anomalies:

 - The two imaging procedures that are most often employed are MRIs and CT scans.
 These non-invasive, painless examinations offer precise pictures of tumors and any swelling tissue nearby.
 Also, your doctor may use ultrasound, another noninvasive screening technique, to find a tumor.